PretendoNetwork/Yeah/README.md

 ## SSE

-[SSE](https://en.wikipedia.org/wiki/Server-sent_events) is supported out of the box as a native feature.
+[SSE](https://en.wikipedia.org/wiki/Server-sent_events) is supported out of the box.
 To enable SSE create a route in `src/server` and use the `setupSSE` function with a unique ID for the user and the `ctx`.
 To send events use either `sendEvent` to send an event to a specific user, or `broadcast` to send the event to all users.
 For example:

 ```ts
 // * src/server/sse.ts